rahul7668gupta/Ethereum-Bank/README.md

 # Ethereum-Bank
-Ethereum bank to Send your money into a smart contract so that you do not spend it all!!
+Ethereum bank using ethers.js library to Send your Ether into a smart contract so that you do not spend it all!!